Online Criminal Justice Degrees Guide: Programs and Career Paths

 Quick Answers

-What does an online criminal justice degree cover?
+What do online criminal justice programs cover?

-Who are online criminal justice programs a fit for?
+Do online criminal justice programs require fieldwork?

 Schools to Compare

 How we rank schools: Rankings are based on available IPEDS and College Scorecard data including graduation rate, admission rate, program availability, completions, and published tuition.
-Data is informational only—always confirm details directly with each school.
+Data is informational only -- always confirm details directly with each school.

 #1